 At the end of the day, its not really about the logos that give you a sense of what the anime that you’re watching is about, but the feeling you get when you watch the opening as a whole.
 From the music to the artistic direction that the opening video is going in, anime title cards are like the frosting on a triple layer cake; it just makes the overall product look sweet.
 As for which ones are the best, the mid, and the worst, we’ll leave that up to you guys (if you’re into anime logos at all).
 For us its not just about the logo of a title alone; but what that title brings to the table in terms of story, character development, setting, and writing.
 With all that being said, you’ll probably be fine with this logo!

 God is GOOD!
 Panty & Stocking’s logo was just perfect with the ‘P’ and ‘Y’ being all lacey on the top, and ‘Stocking’ resembling well…striped stockings.
 Garterbelt was squeezed in the middle because lets face it; he’s the middle character no one in the show cares too much about, not even the angels.
 Hopefully they keep this logo for the second season, as well as all of the crazy zany sex jokes and adult humor.

-That will do it for this post and review, and until next post, stay nerdy! 😉
+That will do it for our take on anime logos, so until next post, stay nerdy! 😉